devcontainers/spec/proposals/feature-dependencies.md

 - `installsAfter` only influences the installation order of Features that are already set to be installed after resolving the dependency tree.
 - The Feature indicated by `installsAfter` can not provide options, nor are they able to be pinned to a specific version tag or digest.
 This is unchanged from the current specification.

 From an implementation point of view, `installsAfter` nodes may be added as a seperate set of directed edges, just as `dependsOn` nodes are added as directed edges (see **(B1)**).
-Before round-based sorting **(B2)**, an orchestrating tool should remove all `installsAfter` directed edges that do not correspond with a Feature in the `worklist` that is set to be installed.
-This will ensure that `installsAfter` is only considered for Features that are already set to be installed.
+Before round-based installation and sorting **(B2)**, an orchestrating tool should remove all `installsAfter` directed edges that do not correspond with a Feature in the `worklist` that is set to be installed.
+In each round, a Feature can then be installed if all its requirements (both `dependsOn` and `installsAfter` dependencies) have been fulfilled in previous rounds.

 It is not recursive, and only influences the installation order of Features that are already set to be installed via a user-defined Feature.
 It is not recursive, and does not influence the installation order of dependencies of the Feature that declares the `installsAfter` property.